Ingersoll-Rand Target of Unusually High Options Trading (NYSE:IR)

-Ingersoll-Rand PLC (NYSE:IR) was the target of unusually large options trading activity on Tuesday.
-Stock investors purchased 4,556 call options on the stock.
-This is an increase of 1,183% compared to the typical daily volume of 355 call options.
+Ingersoll-Rand PLC (NYSE:IR) saw some unusual options trading on Tuesday.
+Traders bought 3,857 put options on the stock.
+This is an increase of 2,715% compared to the typical volume of 137 put options.

-Ingersoll-Rand (NYSE:IR) last posted its quarterly earnings data on Tuesday, May 12th.
-The industrial products company reported $0.25 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.27 by ($0.02).
-Ingersoll-Rand had a return on equity of 2.12% and a net margin of 2.86%.
-The company had revenue of $1.30 billion for the quarter, compared to analysts’ expectations of $1.27 billion.
-During the same quarter last year, the business posted $0.38 EPS.
-The business’s quarterly revenue was down 63.6% on a year-over-year basis.
-As a group, analysts forecast that Ingersoll-Rand will post 0.01 EPS for the current fiscal year.
+In related news, major shareholder Kkr Group Partnership L.P. sold 12,100,000 shares of the stock in a transaction that occurred on Friday, June 19th.
+The stock was sold at an average price of $30.40, for a total value of $367,840,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Andrew R. Schiesl sold 65,000 shares of the stock in a transaction that occurred on Thursday, May 14th.
+The stock was sold at an average price of $25.14, for a total value of $1,634,100.00.
+Following the completion of the transaction, the insider now directly owns 76,966 shares of the company’s stock, valued at $1,934,925.24.
+The disclosure for this sale can be found here.
+Insiders have sold 25,947,500 shares of company stock valued at $766,685,750 over the last ninety days.
+Corporate insiders own 0.70% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Advisory Alpha LLC boosted its position in Ingersoll-Rand by 1,328.6% during the fourth quarter.
-Advisory Alpha LLC now owns 200 shares of the industrial products company’s stock worth $26,000 after purchasing an additional 186 shares during the period.
-Ameritas Investment Company LLC boosted its position in Ingersoll-Rand by 474.4% during the fourth quarter.
-Ameritas Investment Company LLC now owns 247 shares of the industrial products company’s stock worth $33,000 after purchasing an additional 204 shares during the period.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in IR.
+Advisory Alpha LLC lifted its holdings in shares of Ingersoll-Rand by 1,328.6% in the fourth quarter.
+Advisory Alpha LLC now owns 200 shares of the industrial products company’s stock valued at $26,000 after purchasing an additional 186 shares in the last quarter.
+Ameritas Investment Company LLC lifted its holdings in shares of Ingersoll-Rand by 474.4% in the fourth quarter.
+Ameritas Investment Company LLC now owns 247 shares of the industrial products company’s stock valued at $33,000 after purchasing an additional 204 shares in the last quarter.
 Harvest Fund Management Co.
-Ltd boosted its position in Ingersoll-Rand by 133.6% during the first quarter.
+Ltd lifted its holdings in shares of Ingersoll-Rand by 133.6% in the first quarter.
 Harvest Fund Management Co.
-Ltd now owns 1,404 shares of the industrial products company’s stock worth $34,000 after purchasing an additional 803 shares during the period.
-Whittier Trust Co. of Nevada Inc. boosted its position in Ingersoll-Rand by 161.3% during the second quarter.
-Whittier Trust Co. of Nevada Inc. now owns 1,322 shares of the industrial products company’s stock worth $37,000 after purchasing an additional 816 shares during the period.
-Finally, TRUE Private Wealth Advisors boosted its position in Ingersoll-Rand by 1,560.2% during the second quarter.
-TRUE Private Wealth Advisors now owns 1,461 shares of the industrial products company’s stock worth $41,000 after purchasing an additional 1,373 shares during the period.
-Institutional investors and hedge funds own 94.77% of the company’s stock.
+Ltd now owns 1,404 shares of the industrial products company’s stock valued at $34,000 after purchasing an additional 803 shares in the last quarter.
+Whittier Trust Co. of Nevada Inc. lifted its holdings in shares of Ingersoll-Rand by 161.3% in the second quarter.
+Whittier Trust Co. of Nevada Inc. now owns 1,322 shares of the industrial products company’s stock valued at $37,000 after purchasing an additional 816 shares in the last quarter.
+Finally, TRUE Private Wealth Advisors lifted its holdings in shares of Ingersoll-Rand by 1,560.2% in the second quarter.
+TRUE Private Wealth Advisors now owns 1,461 shares of the industrial products company’s stock valued at $41,000 after purchasing an additional 1,373 shares in the last quarter.
+Institutional investors own 94.77% of the company’s stock.

-IR has been the topic of a number of recent research reports.
-Zacks Investment Research raised shares of Ingersoll-Rand from a “sell” rating to a “buy” rating and set a $35.00 price objective on the stock in a research note on Monday, June 8th.
-Goldman Sachs Group initiated coverage on shares of Ingersoll-Rand in a research note on Sunday, June 14th.
-They issued a “neutral” rating on the stock.
-Morgan Stanley raised their price objective on shares of Ingersoll-Rand from $28.00 to $33.00 and gave the company an “overweight” rating in a research note on Wednesday, May 13th.
-Stifel Nicolaus dropped their price objective on shares of Ingersoll-Rand from $38.00 to $30.00 and set a “hold” rating on the stock in a research note on Tuesday, April 14th.
-Finally, Gordon Haskett initiated coverage on shares of Ingersoll-Rand in a research note on Tuesday, April 14th.
-They issued a “buy” rating and a $35.00 price objective on the stock.
-Seven analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-Ingersoll-Rand has a consensus rating of “Buy” and an average target price of $77.41.
+Ingersoll-Rand (NYSE:IR) last announced its quarterly earnings data on Tuesday, May 12th.
+The industrial products company reported $0.25 EPS for the quarter, missing analysts’ consensus estimates of $0.27 by ($0.02).
+Ingersoll-Rand had a net margin of 2.86% and a return on equity of 2.12%.
+The company had revenue of $1.30 billion for the quarter, compared to analyst estimates of $1.27 billion.
+During the same quarter last year, the company posted $0.38 EPS.
+Ingersoll-Rand’s revenue was down 63.6% on a year-over-year basis.
+As a group, research analysts forecast that Ingersoll-Rand will post 0.01 EPS for the current fiscal year.

 About Ingersoll-Rand